zainab-Memon/Learning-React/05-Working with Fragments, Portals & _Refs_/README.md

   - Widgets
 ## Refs (References)
 - Refs allow us to get access to other DOM elements and work with them.
+- You can use refs instead of state in form, but that's upto you.
+- However if you only want to read some values and never plan changing anything, then you should never use states but refs.
+### Adding Ref to your component
+- import useRef hook from React: `import React, {useRef } from "react";`